-The defendants were ordered to surrender their travel documents to court and not to leave Hong Kong.
-They were also required to reside at their reported addresses and inform the ICAC 24 hours in advance should there be any intended change.
+The defendants were also required to reside at their reported addresses and inform the ICAC 24 hours in advance should there be any intended change.
 In addition, the defendants were ordered not to contact witnesses in connection with the case.